 What the Forest Management Standard Does

-The SFI 2015-2019 Forest Management Standard promotes sustainable forestry practices based on 13 Principles, 15 Objectives, 37 Performance Measures and 101 Indicators.
+The SFI 2022Forest Management Standard promotes sustainable forestry based on XX Principles, 16 Objectives, XX Performance Measures and XXX Indicators.
 These requirements include measures to protect water quality, biodiversity, wildlife habitat, species at risk and Forests with Exceptional Conservation Value.

 What the Forest Management Standard Covers

-The SFI 2015-2019 Forest Management Standard applies to any organization that owns or has management authority for forestlands.
+The SFI 2022Forest Management Standard applies to any organization that owns or has management authority for forestlands.

 Geographic Application of the Forest Management Standard